 The external analog inputs are typically shared with digital I/O pins on MCU devices.
 The pin I/O control is disabled by setting the appropriate control bit in one of the pin control registers.
 Conversions can be performed on inputs without the associated pin control register bit set.
 It is recommended that the pin control register bit always be set when using a pin as an analog input.
-This avoids problems with contention because the output buffer will be in its high impedance state and the pullup is disabled.
-Also, the input buffer draws dc current when its input is not at either V{DD} or V{SS} .
+This avoids problems with contention because the output buffer is in its high impedance state and the pullup is disabled.
+Also, the input buffer draws DC current when its input is not at $V{\rm DD}$ or $V{\rm SS}$.
 Setting the pin control register bits for all pins used as analog inputs should be done to achieve lowest operating current.